 Disclosure: Links to items mentioned in this post are Amazon affiliate links, meaning if you make a purchase on Amazon after clicking on a link/photo, I get a reimbursement.

 December, that magical time of year.
 When twinkling lights adorn the neighborhood houses.
 When the joy of giving is spread around and there is that magical feeling is in the air.
 It is also that time of the year when your students, well face it, go a bit off their rocker.
 They can feel the winter break coming near and are usually running on 3,000 grams of sugar a day from all the goodies that happen.
 Read on for ideas on how to survive the winter holidays as a teacher.

 Have a themed unit during the months of December and January.
 Instead of starting something completely new, brush up on old skills.
 Depending on the age, diversity of the school, etc. there are many ways you can go with this!
 Have everything winter-themed, Santa themed, penguin-themed, etc. Or do mini-units on those favorite books for the season.
 The Polar Express is obviously a great standby, but there are so many other books you can make an entire week’s worth of fun with!
 Just a few to name: Snowflake Bentley, Over the River and Through the Woods, The Mitten, and The Snowy Day.

 December in the Classroom

 The Elf on the Shelf is like golden classroom management magic.
 Yes, this creepy, bendable elf actually is magical.
 How do I know?
-My class knew Chippy was watching them and their behavior, so despite the increasing antsyness with a class a of 28 seven year olds, they were all on their best behavior that month.
+My class knew Chippy was watching them and their behavior, so despite the increasing antsiness with a class a of 28 seven-year-olds, they were all on their best behavior that month.

 There are tons of no prep goodies in this unit!
 Here are just SOME of the pages in action.